otherland/christianity/content/ultimate-spiritual-warfare-prayers-for-protection-powerful-strategies-for-christian-defense-1722019575.md

 Category: Prayer/Christian Prayer
 Slug: ultimate-spiritual-warfare-prayers-for-protection-powerful-strategies-for-christian-defense
 Tags: prayer against spiritual attack, prayer for spiritual attack, prayer for spiritual warfare, prayers for spiritual warfare, spiritual attack prayer, spiritual warefare prayers, prayer in spiritual warfare, spiritual warfare prayers for protection, spiritual warfare prayer, how to pray when under spiritual attack, prayer, christian prayer
+Description: When you are facing spiritual attacks it is essential to arm yourself with prayer Begin by declaring the power of God over your life and situation You can pray Psalm 914 which says He will cover you with his feathers and under his wings you will find refuge his faithfulness
 ---

 ## How can I pray against spiritual attacks?

 When you are facing **spiritual attacks**, it is essential to arm yourself with **prayer**.
 Begin by **declaring the power of God** over your life and situation.
 You can pray **[Psalm 91:4](https://www.bibleref.com/Psalm/91/Psalm-91-4.html)**, which says, "He will cover you with his feathers, and under his wings you will find refuge; his faithfulness will be your shield and rampart."
 Ask **God for protection** and deliverance from any spiritual attacks that may be coming against you. **Pray** for **God's angels** to surround you and fight on your behalf.